-That is truly on of our most frequently asked questions and the answer is unequivocally “Yes you can”!
-Centriq’s TechSmart KC program was designed specifically for individuals with little or no technology experience.
+That is truly one of our most frequently asked questions and the answer is unequivocally “Yes you can”!
+Centriq’s programs were designed specifically for individuals with little or no technology experience.
 In fact, over 90% of our students have no technology experience at all.
 That’s why we’ve developed a hands-on methodology that builds each week on the skills you learned the previous week.
 By actually doing the technology you are reinforcing what you learn throughout the program.
-At the end of the program you are a skilled IT professional or developer ready to contribute in your new job.
+At the end of the program, you are a skilled IT professional or developer ready to contribute to your new job.

 Unlike traditional schools which are unable to modify their curriculum easily or quickly, we continually look to update our programs.
 Our goal is to ensure our students are trained on the most up-to-date technology skills that companies are looking to hire.
 How do we determine this?
 We talk with the experienced IT professionals that train with our Corporate Division, we ask our employers which skills and technologies they anticipate utilizing, we ask our alumni for feedback on the technologies in their workplace, we talk with recruiters looking to hire IT professionals about the skill sets they need and we study the skill sets listed on all the job boards.

-Approximately 95% of all students that begin the program actually complete it.
-When someone doesn’t complete the program, it is generally due to personal reasons such as a family emergency, illness or a spouse is transferred.
-One of the main reasons for our graduation success rate is the accelerated four month time frame.
+In 2018, 99% of all students that began the program actually completed it.
+When someone doesn’t complete the program, it is generally due to personal reasons such as a family emergency, illness or a spouse being transferred.
+One of the main reasons for our graduation success rate is the accelerated four-month time frame.
 Another reason is Centriq’s committed instructor staff and Student Services support.
-Because of our 12:1 student teacher ratio, we work closely to make sure our students progress throughout the track.
+Because of our 12:1 student-teacher ratio, we work closely to make sure our students progress throughout the track.
 We try to identify any potential issues and work through them promptly.

 Many loans are approved within 24 hours.
 Other times the lender may require additional information.
 In this case the approval may take up to a week.
 Our Sr. Education Consultant, however, is available to assist you by answering any questions you may have and making suggestions.

-No, not for our TechSmart KC program.
+No, not for our IT career program.
 While there are many online options available in the market today, Centriq believes that the best way for someone with no experience to learn IT is in a live environment with an instructor and other students in the room.
-Learning real world technology job skills is not about reading this and writing that.
+Learning real-world technology job skills is not about reading this and writing that.
 Acquiring entry-level technology job skills in four months requires a structured format that encourages hands-on experience.
-This hands on experience embraces failure as you learn to solve real world problems and think like an IT professional.
-Over 750 companies in Kansas City have hired our grads because they know they have the actual IT job skills – learned in a live environment.
+This hands-on experience embraces failure as you learn to solve real-world problems and think like an IT professional.
+Over 1250 companies in Kansas City and the Midwest have hired our grads because they know they have the actual IT job skills – learned in a live environment.

 Yes.
-Centriq also offers an evening only option.
-Evening classes meet from 6:00-10:00pm Monday-Thursday.
-Because of the shorter hours, the evening program takes approximately eight months.
+In Kansas City, Centriq also offers an evening only option.
+Evening classes meet on Monday-Thursday.
+Because of the shorter hours, the evening program takes approximately seven months.

 It is in the best interests of Microsoft that IT professionals are well trained in the implementation and utilization of Microsoft software and other products.
 To train these IT professionals and developers, Microsoft partners with IT training companies around the world.
-The top Microsoft IT training partners are recognized as Gold Microsoft Learning Partners.
+The top Microsoft IT training partners are recognized as Gold Microsoft Partners.
 This designation is based on both the quantity and quality of training.
 (The quality of training is based on post-training evaluations completed by the students).
-As a Gold Microsoft Learning Partner, Centriq is recognized by Microsoft as one of the leading IT training companies in the world.
-Centriq is the only Gold Microsoft Learning Partner based in Kansas City.
+As a Gold Microsoft Partner, Centriq is recognized by Microsoft as one of the leading IT training companies in the world.
+Centriq is the only Gold Microsoft Partner based in Kansas City and St. Louis.